Don’t hesitate to contact us. Our experts are always happy to answer your questions.

 7-8 hours

-This day is dedicated to the capital city of Yerevan and Echmiadzin.
-Our first stop is Zvartnots Temple, another UNESCO Site.
-The temple is a unique structure that summarizes the centuries-old features of Armenian architecture.
-Then we will continue our tour to Echmiadzin, the spiritual center of Armenians all over the world.
-Visit Echmiadzin Cathedral, which is considered to be the first Christian church in the world built in 301 AD.
+We will then continue our tour to Echmiadzin, the spiritual center of Armenians worldwide.
+Visit Echmiadzin Cathedral, considered the world’s first Christian church, built in 301 AD.
 Continuing to Saint Hripsime Church of the 7th century.
-In the evening we will be back in Yerevan.
-In Yerevan, we will start our city tour from the Mother Armenia statue, where the best view opens over the city.
+In the evening, we will return to Yerevan.
+In Yerevan, we will begin our city tour at the Mother Armenia statue, from which the best view of the city opens up.
 Later we will continue to walk in the city, and visit Cascade Monument a huge staircase connecting the city’s upper and lower parts with museums and galleries inside and lots of artworks alongside the park.
-We continue to the Opera house, the Abovian street with small tiny houses from 19 century, Northern Avenue the ambitious project of Alexander Tamanian, the architect of Yerevan, and the Republic Square in the end, with spectacular buildings and dancing fountains.
+We continue to the Opera House, Abovian Street, with its small, tiny houses from the 19th century, Northern Avenue, the ambitious project of Alexander Tamanian, the architect of Yerevan, and the Republic Square, ending with spectacular buildings and dancing fountains.
 Overnight at the hotel.

 Included Activities: